-Expenditures reported on the schedule are reported on the accrual (proprietary funds) or modified accrual (governmental funds) basis of accounting.
+Expenditures reported on the schedule, other than Child Nutrition Cluster expenditures, are reported on the modified accrual (governmental funds) basis of accounting.
+Child Nutrition Cluster expenditures are reported on the accrual basis of accounting.
 Such expenditures are recognized following the cost principles contained in the Uniform Guidance, wherein certain types of expenditures are not allowable or are limited as to reimbursement.
 Negative amounts shown on the schedule represent adjustments or credits made in the normal course of business to amounts reported as expenditures in prior years.
 Pass-through entity identifying numbers are presented where available.